oxzoe/make-money-with-ai/README.md

-# make money with ai
+# Make Money With AI
  we are passionate about empowering individuals to harness the power of ChatGPT and AI technologies to create new income streams and optimize existing ones.
 Our mission is to provide you with the tools, knowledge, and community support you need to succeed in the rapidly evolving world of AI.

  [Turn Long Videos into Profitable Shorts and Make Money Today](https://chatgpt.trading/turn-long-videos-into-profitable-shorts-and-make-money-today/)